 For many of us, an hour-long sweat session is as good as therapy—it relieves stress, gives us time to check-in mentally, and makes us feel really good (thanks, endorphins!).
 But too much of anything is never a good thing — even exercise!
 It is possible to go overboard with your training, which can not only increase your risk of injury but also stall your results (because you’re not giving the body adequate time to recover, which is when the muscle-building happens!)

 But how do you know if you’re working out too much?
 If you’re exercising more than six hours a week and working out gets in the way of your social life, work, and the quality of your relationships, you might want to take a step back from the treadmill.
-Even if your sweat schedule doesn’t impede your social life, there are other signs that your body could use a break.
+Even if your sweat schedule doesn’t impede on your online life, there are other signs that your body could use a break.
 If any of these apply to you, it’s worth checking in with your doctor and possibly scaling back on exercise for a while.